gorango/ai-tool-retriever/README.md

 		strict: true,
 	},
 );
-// This would throw: Error: Tool 'aMissingTool' from query syntax not found.
+// This would throw: ToolNotFoundError: Tool 'aMissingTool' from query syntax not found.
 ```

 #### Using a Custom Embedding Provider